What is hemochromatosis?

 Hemochromatosis can be treated to prevent serious problems.
 But without treatment, hemochromatosis will continue storing iron in the body.
 When iron levels are dangerously high, organ and tissue damage can happen.

 The most common type of hemochromatosis runs in families.
-But people sometimes get it from having a lot of blood transfusions , certain blood problems, liver disease, or alcohol dependence.
+This is called hereditary or primary hemochromatosis.
+But people sometimes get it from having a lot of blood transfusions, certain blood problems, liver disease, or alcohol dependence.
+This is called acquired or secondary hemochromatosis.

 Men are more likely than women to have too much iron built up.
 Women get rid of extra iron through blood from their menstrual cycles and during pregnancy.